sam-wright-1/personal-finance-automation/README.md

    2. You'll have to create your own transformations for your data based on how it comes in raw and how you want to categorize things.
    3. I recommend starting with just postgres and superset.
 You can use the DataSource object in `lib/data/DataSource.py` to import your sources into postgres, and then using sql, transform the raw data to a usable format.
    4. If you want different categories, look for `lib/postgres/sql/create_categories.sql`.
 This holds the custom code to map out your categories based on the descriptions from your data sources.
+   5. The file `lib/scripts/transform.py` shows some python transformations that can be used.
+Maybe adding a new method to the object DataSource in `lib/data/datas_source.py` would work easier than using this script

 # Future
 * Linting, formatting, unit and integration tests
 * More interchangable parts to accommodate many cases
+* Better way to categorize spend besides like statements (probably some lookup / config tables in postgres that can be modified)